getify/foi-lang/formalization-work/Foi-Specification.md

 **NOTE:** The dependent match atoms in the above snippet rely on implicit `?=` -- matching `ty` to `< List, Promise >`, for example -- but `?=` could have been explicitly added: `[?= < List, Promise >]`.

 The primary consumer of this mechanism is the dispatch-type introspection surface (§3.10.9.7), where hooks receive a Tuple of namespace values reflecting compound-LHS shape and dispatch on it via pattern match.

+#### §3.8.5 Hook Resolution Through Membership

+A hook is declared on a namespace (§3.1.1) and installs there.
+A namespace declared by `deft` may be a union (§9.2.3), and its members reach its hooks: dispatch does not stop at the value's own `__ns`.

+At a dispatch site -- `%` (§3.9), a comprehension marker (§3.10.9), or an arithmetic or `?=` marker (§3.1.1.4) -- resolution is one step, not a chain of fallbacks:

+1. After alias normalization (§3.10.9.1), collect every type reachable from the value's `__ns` by membership (§9.2.3), the `__ns` itself included, that declares a hook for the marker at hand.
+Call this the **candidate set**.
+2. If the candidate set is empty, the marker's own missing-hook rule applies unchanged: `%` is a type error (§3.9.1); a Tier 1 comprehension is rejected and a Tier 2 comprehension expands its language-provided default (§3.10.9.3); an arithmetic or `?=` marker is rejected (§3.1.1.4).
+A Tier 2 default composes over the namespace's declared primitives, and each primitive it reaches resolves by this same procedure.
+3. If the candidate set has a unique **most specific** member -- one that is a member of every other candidate -- the hook declared there is invoked.
+4. Otherwise the expression is rejected at compile time.
+The diagnostic names the value's namespace, the marker, and each incomparable candidate with its declaring module.

+**Most-specific-wins is forced, not chosen.** A namespace's own hook is a candidate at membership distance zero, and a union it belongs to may declare the same marker.
+If the nearer declaration did not win, a namespace could never carry a hook that a union above it also carries: a union could never supply a default that a member overrides, and delegation would have no use.
+The rule that makes distance zero win is the same rule at every distance.

+Step 4 therefore fires only when two candidates are genuinely incomparable -- the value's namespace belongs to two unions, neither a member of the other, and both declare the marker.
+Declaration order does not change the answer, which is why this rejects rather than picking.

+The **disambiguation surface** for step 4 is whether a written type annotation participates in dispatch.
+Dispatch reads `__ns` (§9.6), and an annotation does not rewrite it, so under the rules stated here no annotation redirects resolution; §9.7 owes the answer as part of `:as` checking.
+Until it lands, a step-4 rejection is resolved at the declarations: one of the two unions drops the marker, or the member declares its own.

+**Constructors do not participate.** The `@` marker dispatches on a namespace handle rather than on an instance's `__ns` (§3.8), and a union declares no constructor (§9.2.3). `U@ x` against a union is rejected whether or not `U`'s members declare constructors.

 ### §3.9 The `%` Effector Call Operator